 Table of Contents:

-The arrival of ChatGPT has recently changed the game.
+The arrival of ChatGPT has changed the game.
 Conversational artificial intelligence (AI) can hold natural and engaging conversations with humans, answer questions, follow instructions, and even generate creative text formats like poems, code, scripts, musical pieces, emails, letters, and more.

 Use cases for generative AI